Wells-next-the-Sea railway station: Opening

 It was originally planned to have been open on 1 June 1857, but negotiations with the Eastern Counties Railway, which would operate the line, delayed it until 1 December 1857.
 They hoped that the railway would help reverse the declining fortunes of the town; its inability to take ships of increasing size saw it overtaken by other ports.
 The decline continued, notwithstanding the construction of a short branch line to Wells Harbour in 1860.

-In 1862, the Wells & Fakenham Railway became part of the Great Eastern Railway, a move which brought greater importance to the Wells line by providing a north–south connection with London's increasing food markets.
+In 1862, the Wells and Fakenham Railway became part of the Great Eastern Railway, a move which brought greater importance to the Wells line by providing a north–south connection with London's increasing food markets.